jurcicek/NoCap-Test/README.md

 ## Rules

-1. Reach validation loss <= 3.3821 in shorter time.
+1. **Optional:** reach validation loss ≤ 3.3821 in shorter time.
 2. Do **not** introduce new datasets, but feel free to modify the current.
+3. Document your idea in `IDEA.md` (motivation, method, results).
+Negative results are welcome—share what you learned!

 If you use a different GPU than RTX 4090, benchmark the baseline and compare your speedup to that result, for example, if the baseline takes 10 hours on your setup, but your solution takes only 8 hours, then thats your speedup that you can report to us!
 Keep the comparison fair, if you increase the learning rate for your solution, try increasing it also for the baseline.